SJWang2015/MixSF-3DNet/README.md

 #### Training and Evaluation

-To train the model, simply execute the shell script `command_train.sh`.
+To train the model, simply execute the shell script `cmd.sh`.
 Batch size, learning rate etc are adjustable.
-The model used for training is `model_concat_upsa.py`.

 ```
 sh cmd.sh
 ```